 Installing the Proper Wine Cellar Lighting System

-There are a range of wine cellar lighting fixtures available, such as wall sconces, for dramatic effect, and rope lighting, to highlight individual bottles displayed on high reveal wine racks.
+There are a range of wine cellar lighting fixtures available.
+Wall sconces add dramatic effect, and rope lighting will highlight individual bottles displayed on high reveal wine racks.

 Adding an Efficient Wine Cellar Refrigeration System

-Providing a reliable and efficient wine cellar cooling system will help keep the temperature and humidity at constant levels.
+It is of utmost importance that you choose a reliable and efficient wine cellar cooling system.
+You do not want to take chances with temperature and humidity levels.
 In Los Angeles wine cellar construction and wine cellar installation, master wine cellar builders determine the type of climate control system that is ideal for a particular wine storage space.

-Simply because of the way they are built, self contained cooling units are not service or repair friendly.
-Down time, long repair times and high servicing costs never make clients happy!
-Self contained cooling units cannot be repaired in place and usually have to be completely removed from wall.
+Simply because of the way they are built, self-contained cooling units are not service or repair-friendly.
+Downtime, long repair times, and high servicing costs never make clients happy!
+Self-contained cooling units cannot be repaired in place and usually have to be completely removed from the wall.
 Often they also have to be taken to the shop or sent back to the manufacturer for repair.
 That process can take weeks.